A nonmonotone extrapolated proximal gradient-subgradient algorithm beyond global Lipschitz gradient continuity: The KL-based convergence analysis

 Next, based on the KL exponent, we establish the local convergence rates of the generated sequence $\{\bm{x}^k\}$ and its corresponding objective function values.
-After establishing the convergence of the entire sequence in Theorem \ref{nexPGA-theorem-wholesequence}, we know that if $\{\bm{x}^k\}$ has an accumulation point $\bm{x}^*$, then $\bm{x}^*$ is the unique accumulation point (i.e., the limit point) of the sequence $\{\bm{x}^k\}$ and hence \eqref{dist-H-delta-k} holds for all sufficiently large $k$.
+After establishing the convergence of the entire sequence in Theorem \ref{nexPGA-theorem-wholesequence}, we know that if $\{\bm{x}^k\}$ has an accumulation point $\bm{x}^*$, then $\bm{x}^*$ is the unique accumulation point (i.e., the limit point) of $\{\bm{x}^k\}$ and hence \eqref{dist-H-delta-k} holds for all sufficiently large $k$.
 With this result in hand, we can apply arguments similar to those in \cite[Section 3.2]{qtpq2024convergence}, with suitable adaptations and refinements, to derive the desired rate estimates.
-To keep the presentation concise, the detailed proofs are deferred to Appendix \ref{sec:missproofs}.